 Female mystery snails prefer to lay their eggs under cover of darkness, so it’s unlikely that you’ll spot your female laying her eggs.
 Check your tank over at least every morning to see if there are clutches anywhere.
 Females can get pretty creative with where they lay their clutches, so check under the edges of the rim, behind filters, and even on the lid of the tank.

 Caring for the Clutch

 Breeding mystery snails isn’t a difficult task, but it does require care and time on your part, especially once eggs have been laid.
 Have a solid plan for what you’ll do with the babies once they’re old enough and keep a close eye on the breeding process to protect your female snail.
 Breeding your snails can be fun and rewarding, though, especially when you get unexpected color surprises!

 - Everything You Need to Know About Mystery Snails

 - 3 Snello Recipes for Breeding & Keeping Snail Shells Healthy

-Featured Image: badahos, Shutterstock
+Featured Image by: badahos, Shutterstock